Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 A navigation app is worth its weight in gold – not just for traveling around China but in any country overseas.

 There are alternative Chinese map apps such as MAPS.ME and Baidu Maps.
-Just note that Baidu is only in Chinese.
+None are perfect (including Google), and Baidu is only in Chinese.

 Get Google Maps on Google Play or in the App Store.